Cubs vs. Yankees Player Props Betting Odds

-Player prop bet odds for Gleyber Torres, Nico Hoerner and others are available when the New York Yankees host the Chicago Cubs at Yankee Stadium on Saturday (at 1:05 PM ET).
+Oddsmakers have listed player props for Gleyber Torres, Nico Hoerner and others when the New York Yankees host the Chicago Cubs at Yankee Stadium on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with BetMGM!